 - Sell enough throughout the year, and you’ll lock down 100% of your commission.

-- As you recruit new agents to work for Keller Williams, you can also take home 50% of Keller Williams’ profit off of them.
+- As you attract new agents to work for Keller Williams, you can also take home profits from the office owners.

 Combining the commission structure and Profit Share Program, there’s nothing to lose and so much to gain!